 Create time for fun activities and physical activities.
 Children learn so much just through play indoor and out.
 There are some great ideas here.

-The Body Coach is also be doing daily live PE at 9am from his YouTube channel – I’ll be there for sure!
+The Body Coach has many family-friendly workouts and he is currently running live PE sessions on Monday, Wednesday and Friday at 9am on his YouTube channel – I’ll be there!

 Take a virtual trip to a museum!